-

 The mentioned law defines control as: i) directly or indirectly holding more than 50% of the company equity; ii) holding less than 50% of equity but performing as controller.

-Upon non-complying with the mandatory public takeover bid and after being noticed by the National Security Exchange Commission, this entity could auction the party shares and cease their voting rights.
+Upon non-complying with the mandatory public takeover bid and after being noticed by the National Security Exchange Commission, this entity could auction the party shares and may also decide to cease their voting rights.

 -